Featured Image credit In the Bag and Star Events Ltd

 The set list saw Adele perform a huge range of songs from all three of her studio albums including Hello, Rumour Has it, Rolling in the Deep and Skyfall, with the main set reaching a climax with Set Fire to the Rain illuminated by a pyrotechnic display by Titanium Fireworks.

 With a stunning 360 degree, 25 metre high stage positioned in the middle of the Stadium surrounded by the audience, the pyrotechnics had to be zero debris, low smoke stage and arena effects.
 Great care was taken to select the right material, as well as careful design and choreography.
 As this was the finale to a long world tour, Adele wanted to make the Wembley shows stand out by adding a little extra sparkle.
 As well as the 70 second pyro sequence fired from the top of the stage truss, the proposal was to fire a 35 second sequence each night from the famous Wembley Arch to be synchronised with the stage pyro.
 This is the first time a firework installation of this size and duration has been rigged and fired from the Arch.
-Previous displays for the Champions League were only about 10 seconds in duration, whereas we had to deliver four identical 35 second sequences, which, given there was no time to reload between shows, meant that all four sequences had to be rigged in advance.
+Previous displays for the Champions League were only about 10 seconds in duration, whereas our firework display company had to deliver four identical 35 second sequences, which, given there was no time to reload between shows, meant that all four sequences had to be rigged in advance.

 A bespoke rigging solution was required to attach 2,000 single shot effects to 38 positions across the 315 metre span.
 Rigging to the structure also required a specialist team of our working at height pyrotechnicians together with level 3 IRATA rope access climbers from Hollandia, some of whom we had worked with previously on the London Eye.